An Algebraic Multigrid Method for Eigenvalue Problems in Some Different Cases: Introduction

-where $A$ and $M$ are real, symmetric $N\times N$ matrix, and $u$ is a vector in $\mathbb{R}^n$.
-The concerned generalized eigenvalue problem (\ref{eigenvalue_problem}) always aries from the discretization of the elliptic partial differential equations involved in several scientific and theoretical fields such as material sciences, electromagnetics, quantum chemistry, acoustic, etc. These important applications usually require high resolution which means the discretization results in large scale algebraic eigenvalue problems.
-Then it is very useful to design efficient eigensolvers which need nearly optimal computational complexity.
+where $A$ is a real symmetric positive definite $N\times N$ matrix, and $M$ is a real symmetric semi-positive $N\times N$ matrix.
+The concerned generalized eigenvalue problem (\ref{eigenvalue_problem}) usually aries from the discretization of the elliptic partial differential equations involved in several scientific and theoretical fields such as material sciences, electromagnetics, quantum chemistry, acoustic and data science etc..
+These important applications usually require high resolution which means the discretization results in large scale algebraic eigenvalue problems.
+Thus, the design of efficient eigensolvers with nearly optimal computation complexity is urgently needed.

-It is a natural idea to use the AMG method for eigenvalue problems.
-A very good review of the application of AMG method to eigenvalue problems is given in \cite{KnyazevNeymeyr} and references cited therein.
-Roughly speaking, in the normal strategies, the AMG method is adopted as the smoother for linear equations in the inner iteration combined with some types of outer iterations for eigenvalue problems such as inverse power, shift-and-inverse, Rayleigh-quotient, locally optimal block preconditioned conjugate gradient and so on.
-Recently, a type of multilevel correction method is proposed to solve eigenvalue problems in \cite{LinXie_MultiLevel,Xie_JCP,Xie_IMA}.
-In this multilevel correction scheme, the solution of eigenvalue problem on the final level mesh can be reduced to a series of solutions of standard boundary value problems on the multilevel meshes and a series of solutions of the eigenvalue problem on the coarsest mesh.
-Therefore, the computational work and required memory can arrive at the optimality.
-Similarly to the AMG method for boundary value problems, we can also design a type of AMG method for eigenvalue problems based on the multilevel correction method.
-The aim of this paper is to present an AMG method for eigenvalue problems (\ref{eigenvalue_problem}).
+\comm{It is a natural idea to use AMG and MG methods for eigenvalue problems \cite{BrandtMcCormickRuge,CaiMandelMcCormick,GongHanSunZhang,Hackbusch,Shaidurov,XieXieYinYue,ZhaiXieZhangZhang}.
+A very good review of the application of AMG methods to eigenvalue problems is given in \cite{KnyazevNeymeyr} and references cited therein.
+Roughly speaking, in these methods, the AMG strategy is adopted as only the solver for linear equations in the inner iterations combined with some types of outer iterations, such as inverse power, shift-and-inverse, Rayleigh-quotient, locally optimal block preconditioned conjugate gradient and so on, for eigenvalue problems.
+But the application of the AMG method does not lead to new eigensolver (outer iteration).} Recently, a type of multilevel correction method \cite{KuzelVanek,LinXie_2011,LinXie_2012,LinXie_MultiLevel,Pultarova,VanekPultarov,Xie_JCP,Xie_IMA} is proposed to solve eigenvalue problems.
+This method is based on a new understanding of Aubin-Nitsche technique in the finite element method \cite{LinXie_2011}.
+In contrast to the methods reviewed in \cite{KnyazevNeymeyr} for which AMG is only used as a preconditioner of the stiffness matrix, the coarse space from the multigrid method plays the role to enriching the working subspace for the eigenvalue problem solving \cite{HeHongXieYouYue}.
+Then in this multilevel correction scheme, the solution of eigenvalue problem on the finest level mesh can be reduced to a sequence of solutions of standard boundary value problems on the multilevel meshes and some solutions of the eigenvalue problems on a very low dimensional space.
+Therefore, the computational work and required memory can arrive at the optimality. \comm{The above description shows that the application of the multigrid method in the multilevel correction scheme leads to a new eigensolver.}